A shortening of the word equalitarian, suggesting a commitment to, or a state of,

 Capital and Basic Income.

-Asset-based egalitarian policies, such as the Ackerman and Alstott proposals, are often
+Asset-based egalitarian policies, such as the Ackerman and Alstott proposals, are

-Ackerman, B et al (eds) Redesigning Distribution.
+Paternalism in Ackerman, B et al (eds) Redesigning Distribution.

 Christian Egalitarianism (derived from the French word égal, meaning equal or level),